tcvieira/IA368-DD-012023/assingments/05/article-slides.md

 2. 512 tokens documents and 64 tokens query
 3. improved the results compared with the original doc2query article.
 T5 (220M) is 4x the original doc2query model size (60M)
 4. low cost for training
+5. better results using only the generated queries than with the document itself.
+Best result doc + queries

 ---